sinandredemption/ota_update/README.md

 # OTA Update Scripts for Raspberry Pi
----
 A collection of scripts that enable reliable OTA updates for Raspberry Pi based on "Dual Copy" strategy.

 **WARNING:** The scripts do not currently support signed updates.
 As such, please do not use these scripts in a production environment.
-These scripts are given only for educational purposes.
+Please use these scripts for educational purposes only.

 ## Overview
 These scripts are capable of automatically updating the root filesystem of a Raspberry Pi.
 The update is applied through a update file, which is a system image of the root partition that will replace the current root.